 So I began about halfway through that class pushing my nose and their nose through thinking about structural level things to reality.
 So if you say, “Work out your salvation with fear and trembling, for God is at work in you,” and have your arc showing the ground you’re not saying anything.
 You don’t know anything.
 It’s a ground.
 What does it mean to work out your salvation?
 What does it mean that God is at work in you?
 You can get the relationship right and not know anything, and that would be like loving learning and never coming to a knowledge of the truth.
 Have you seen the reality?
 And that’s a lack of taste for reality, a lack of love for reality because a born-again heart’s going to be really disenchanted after a while with learning that does not come to the truth.

-Earlier you mentioned the anti-intellectual traditions that exist in some circles of Christianity.
+You mentioned earlier with regard to the anti-intellectual traditions that exist in some circles of Christianity.
 Why is that history there?
-And how do you see that as either a bad thing or a good thing as it relates to our topic today?
-(17:44)
+And how do you see that as either a bad thing or a good thing as it relates to our topic tonight?

 Years and years ago, I think it was right after I came to Bethlehem — so 35 years ago — I read Hofstadter’s, Anti-Intellectualism in American Life.
 He’s got a quote in there from Billy Sunday, someone I remember.
 Only quote I remember.
 Billy Sunday said, “If I had a million dollars, I’d give 999,999 to the church and one dollar to the college,” and he quoted that as typical of the early twentieth-century anti-intellectualism — the fear and a disenchantment with education.
 And you ask: Why would that be?
 Here’s some reasons I can think of.